buvis/docs/src/catalogue/uptime-kuma.md

 ## Description

-A fancy self-hosted monitoring tool for your websites and applications
+A fancy self-hosted monitoring tool for your websites and applications.

 ## k8 at home search